tsunami416604/azure-docs.hu-hu/articles/databox/data-box-safety.md

 ICES-3(A)/NMB-3(A) IS

-A Microsoft Corporation, One Microsoft módja, Redmond, WA 98052, USA.
+Microsoft Corporation, One Microsoft Way, Redmond, WA 98052, USA.

 Egyesült Államok: (800) 426-9400